alexmojaki/futurecoder/README.md

 3. In the `backend` folder:
     1. Ensure the `python` command points to Python 3.8.

-    2. If you are on Linux, run `./setup.sh`.
+    2. If you are on Linux/OSX, run `./setup.sh`.

         If you are on Windows: (in a Powershell window with "Run as Administrator")